jormacmoo/shipcapcrew/README.md

-`multiplayer-simulation` each rely on a series of back-end helper functions in order to execute gameplay; the final output of a call to either of these functions is a `data.frame` of game outcomes, though neither of these functions generates the `data.frame` itself.
+`multiplayer-simulation` each rely on a series of back-end helper functions in order to execute gameplay; the final output of a call to either of these functions is a `data.frame` of game outcomes, though neither of these functions returns the `data.frame` itself.

 **When running multiplayer simulations**, be sure to run `reset_simulation` after each one; this will ensure that your